aa1215/clever_coding_challenge/README.md

 I created a helper function called `list_to_dictionary` that takes the results from `json.load` and converts it into a simpler dictionary.

+Lastly, I set up error handling in the case where no classes were provided.

+**Topological Sort**
+Once I had my properly formatted dictionary of courses and prerequisites, it was time to figure out how to get the proper order!
+It helped me to visualize the list of courses and prerequisites as a graph, where each course was connected to other courses by prerequisite relationships.

 ## Testing

 ## Considerations and Future Improvements